-Dr. Claibourn is the Director of Research Data Services and the Social, Natural, and Engineering Sciences at the University of Virginia Library where she leads a team of statistical and computational consultants, data curation and data discovery librariarns, research software specialists, and subject librarians.
-She has served, as well, as the first Associate Director UVa’s Data Science Institute, working across grounds to identify, coordinate, and build services and infrastructure for data-intensive research.
+Michele Claibourn is the Director of Research Data Services and the Social, Natural, and Engineering Sciences at the University of Virginia Library where she leads a team of statistical and computational consultants, data curation and data discovery librarians, research software specialists, and subject librarians.
+She previously served as the first Associate Director UVA’s Data Science Institute, working across grounds to identify, coordinate, and build services and infrastructure for data-intensive research.

 Prior to joining the UVA Library and the Data Science Institute, Dr. Claibourn was a faculty member in the Department of Politics at UVA (2004-2011) and at the University of Oklahoma (2001-2004).
 Her publications include Presidential Campaigns and Presidential Accountability (University of Illinois Press 2011) as well articles in The Journal of Politics, Political Research Quarterly, Political Communication, Political Behavior, and Legislative Studies Quarterly.
 Her research on the impact of electoral campaigns has been funded by the National Science Foundation.
 Her current research extends her work on presidential campaigns and accountability to extract, compare, and present features (e.g., tone, topic, ideology) from multiple and heterogeneous news sources representing presidential politics.